uni-notes/uni-notes/docs/Sem 3/04 Discrete Math/01 Sets and Relations.md

 $(a, b) \in R, (b, c) \in R \implies (a, c) \in R$

-Asymmetry$\implies$ Anti-symmetry, but not vice-versa
+Asymmetry $\implies$ Anti-symmetry, but not vice-versa

 ## Notes